 Remember, the ultimate purpose of studying the Abhidhamma is not just intellectual comprehension but transformation and liberation through profound understanding of reality.
 Therefore, studying the Abhidhamma should ideally go hand in hand with the practice of Buddhist ethical conduct (Sila), concentration (Samadhi), and wisdom (Panna).

-Three baskets of the Pali Canon
+Three Baskets of the Pali Canon